|Where:||Join us from anywhere!|

 In this webinar, we will provide solutions to these challenges and more using Stata's date and time features.
 These features allow you to easily convert from one type of date and time to another.
 Whether you want to work with calendar dates, focus on business dates, compute time between dates, or even use dates in your expressions, you will see how this can be done in Stata.

-Join Gabriela Ortiz, Applied Econometrician, as she demonstrates how to build dates and times from components, extract only those portions that are of interest to you, or simply customize them to your liking.
-You'll also learn how you can work with business dates.
+Join us as we demonstrate how to build dates and times from components, extract only those portions that are of interest to you, or simply customize them to your liking.

 The webinar is free, but you must register to attend.
 Registrations are limited so register soon.

-Gabriela Ortiz is an Applied Statistician at StataCorp.
-She holds a bachelor's degree in psychology from the University of California, Davis, and a master's degree in economics from California State University, Long Beach.
+Gabriela Ortiz is an Applied Econometrician at StataCorp.
+She holds a bachelor's degree in psychology from the University of California, Davis and a master's degree in economics from California State University, Long Beach.
 Gabriela is a primary author of Stata's reporting manual and has contributed to the development of each of the reporting features.
-She also developed and regularly teaches Stata's introductory webinars.
+She also developed and regularly teaches several of Stata's webinars.